clclab/IEinAI/_sources/vision/vision_intro.md

-# Speech Perception
+# Vision

-Welcome to the Speech Perception workshop!
+Welcome to the Vision workshop!